Jehnean/howl/howl-content/plugins/groups/readme.txt

 == Upgrade Notice ==

-= 1.10.0 =
+= 1.10.1 =
-This release brings several improvements to the user interface and some minor fixes.
+This release fixes the French translation and adds some administrative actions and filters.